MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/not-used-parameters.md

 - **Other** FastTab:

-  - **Freeze time fence (days)** – Freeze time fence is supported from release 10.0.39.
-Please enable Freeze time fence support for Planning Optimization feature on feature management.
+  - **Freeze time fence (days)** – Freeze time fence is supported in Supply Chain Management version 10.0.39 and later.
+To use it, the feature that is named *Freeze time fence support for Planning Optimization* must be turned on in [feature management](../../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).
   - **Forecast plan time fence** – Forecast plans aren't supported by Planning Optimization.
 Instead, create a master plan that specifies a forecast model.

 - **Delays** FastTab: